Howden Ganley

 James Howden Ganley (born 24 December 1941) is a former racing driver from New Zealand.
-From 1971 to 1974 he participated in 41 World Championship Formula One Grands Prix.
-He placed 4th twice and scored points 5 times for a total of 10 championship points (only the top 6 places scored points).
+From 1971 to 1974, he participated in 41 World Championship Formula One Grands Prix.
+He placed fourth twice and scored points five times for a total of ten championship points (only the top-six places scored points).
 He also participated in numerous non-Championship Formula One races.

 Personal and early life

-When he was thirteen years old, he attended the 1955 New Zealand Grand Prix at Ardmore which inspired him and provided him with an impetus to follow a career in racing.
+When he was thirteen years old, Ganley attended the 1955 New Zealand Grand Prix at Ardmore which inspired him and provided him with an impetus to follow a career in racing.
 Immediately after leaving school, Ganley became a reporter for the Waikato Times and wrote a column for Sports Car Illustrated.
 He moved to the United Kingdom in 1961 and pursued a career as a mechanic.

 Career

 Early career

 Between 1960 and 1962, Ganley competed in many events throughout New Zealand driving a Lotus Eleven.
 Throughout this period, he was earning a living by working as a foreman for a concreting company.

 In 1970, Ganley finished second to Peter Gethin in the European Formula 5000 championship.
 This caught the attention of the BRM Formula One team, who signed him to a contract for 1971.